apache/spark/docs/mllib-matrix-factorization.md

 **How it Works**

-The LU decomposition of $A$ can be written in 4 block form as:
+The LU decomposition of $A$ can be written as four block matrices, given as `\begin{align}
-`\begin{align}
     PA & = LU\\
         \begin{pmatrix}